Top 18 Upcoming Indie Games You Need to Play (April 2026)

 13. Shapez 2

 Factory simulation fans finally have their next obsession.
 After a highly successful stint in Early Access, this top-down logistics puzzler is officially hitting its 1.0 release.
-It delivers pure, unfiltered optimization where you extract, process, and combine abstract shapes on an infinitely expanding map.
+It delivers pure, unfiltered optimisation where you extract, process, and combine abstract shapes on an infinitely expanding map.
 Stripped of the survival stress found in other factory games, it lets you focus entirely on building the ultimate sprawling assembly line.

 14. Moomintroll: Winter's Warmth